wwwouaiebe/TravelNotes/docs/userGuides/en/InstallationGuideEN.md

 - __overpassApi.useNwr__ : some OverpassAPIOverpassAPI don't know the nwr instruction.
 When the case, set useNwr = false ( default value: true )
 - __overpassApi.timeOut__ : the time that will elapse, in seconds, between the moment when a request to OverpassAPI is launched and when a timeout will be triggered ( default value : 40 )
 - __overpassApi.url__ : the url to use for OverpassAPI ( default value : "https://lz4.overpass-api.de/api/interpreter" )
-- __paneUI.switchToItinerary__ : the route panel is activated each time the route is modified ( default value: false )
-- __paneUI.switchToTravelNotes__ : the travel notes panel is activated each time a note is modified ( default value: false )
-- __paneUI.switchToSearch__ : the OSM search panel is activated each time it is updated ( default value: true )
 - __printRouteMap.firefoxBrowser__ : when this value is true, the command uses css for firefox by default
 - __printRouteMap.isEnabled__ : when this value is true, the command to print the maps of a route is active ( default value : true )
 - __printRouteMap.borderWidth__ : the width in millimeters of the map edge that will be duplicated in each map ( default value : 10 )